csc301-winter-2021/team-project-4-labmotus/deliverable-1/planning.md

 We are providing our service directly to clinicians who can then provide the service to their existing patients remotely, without having the patient having to familiarize themselves with a new clinician.
 Compared to consumer focused products such as Kaia health which focuses on providing tools to the patient to self medicate, we are focusing on providing the medically significant metrics directly to the clinician to provide better care than an algorithm guided solution.

 Our service will also help clinicians perform their job faster.
 Compared to generic telemedicine services, we provide highly specialized diagnostic-aid tools, including but not limited to AI driven pose-estimation, automatically computed joint angle metrics, and comparisons against benchmarks.
-These tools can significantly decrease the amount of time physiotherapists must spend in manual measurements.
-With physiotherapists attending to 8-12 patients a day, we can estimate the manual measurements taking 5 minutes per patient, we can potentially save upto a hour per day.
+These tools can significantly decrease the number of times physiotherapists must spend on manual measurements.
+With physiotherapists attending to 8-12 patients an day, we can estimate the manual measurements taking 5 minutes per patient, we can potentially save up to a hour per day.
 That is, we can save physiotherapists 262 hours of work in a year, around $10,000 in savings per physiotherapist per year.

 ***